amandagrams/speech.microsoft/README.md

-# Try Speech Studio 🚀
+# Try Speech Studio & Azure Language Studio🚀

 This repository is to store the data and the result from the use of some of the tools that are available in the Speech Studio.